-1.4 Auxiliary Sensors
+1.3 Auxiliary Sensors

-It is possible for AML-6 instruments to be equipped with sensors which are not installed on the instrument sensor endcap, such as Dissolved Oxygen (DO) and PAR sensors.
+It is possible for AML instruments to be equipped with additional sensors which are not installed on the instrument sensor endcap.
 These are referred to as auxiliary sensors and may be either fastened to the side of the instrument body or installed on adjacent moored equipment.
-In all cases, auxiliary sensors are connected to the instrument via a waterproof connector on the Connector Endcap, providing power and communication (note that Figure 1 does not show any auxiliary sensors).